Electric Vehicle tax cuts deliver savings to businesses and individuals

 What does this mean for business owners?

-Which means that employers will no longer need to pay FBT on electric vehicles provided as part of a salary packages.
-So, for example, a Tesla valued at $64,000 currently results in a company FBT charge of around $12,500, according to Treasury calculations.
+This means employers no longer need to pay FBT on electric vehicles provided as part of a salary package.
+For example, a Tesla Model 3 valued at $64,000 would have previously resulted in an FBT charge of around $12,500, according to Treasury calculations.
+Under the exemption, this cost is removed, making EV salary packaging a more attractive option.

-It is important to note however, that despite the FBT exemption, the employer will still need to determine the notional taxable value of the benefits provided, and include it in their employee’s reportable fringe benefits amount (RFBA).
-The RFBA must be reported through Single Touch Payroll or on the employee’s payment summary.
-While not taxable, an employee’s total RFBA is taken into account in determining their eligibility for certain government benefits and concessions such as family assistance or child support assessments.
+It is important to note, however, that while the vehicle is exempt from FBT, employers must still determine the notional taxable value of the benefits provided and include it in their employee’s reportable fringe benefits amount (RFBA).
+This must be reported through Single Touch Payroll or on the employee’s payment summary.
+While the RFBA is not taxable, it may impact eligibility for certain government benefits and concessions, such as family assistance and child support assessments.

 What does this mean for individuals?

-The FBT exemption would mean an individual with a gross income of $95,000 using a 36-month novated lease through their employer to purchase a 2022 Tesla model Y would see their take-home pay reduced by $1,364 a month, compared to $1,863 under the current rules.
+For an individual with a gross income of $95,000, using a 36-month novated lease through their employer to purchase a 2024 Tesla Model Y, the estimated reduction in take-home pay would be around $1,364 per month, compared to $1,863 under previous rules.

 How can Morrows Help?

-If you are considering purchasing Electric Vehicles for your fleet or for yourself and would like to understand the tax implication, please reach out to your Morrows Advisor.
+If you are considering purchasing Electric Vehicles for your fleet or yourself and would like to understand the tax implications, please reach out to your Morrows Advisor.
 Our experienced advisors can help calculate the FBT and help you decide if it’s the right choice based on your circumstances.

-Want to learn to minimise your 2024 Tax Bill?
+Want to learn how to minimise your 2025 Tax Bill?

 Tax Minimisation Strategy Guides